Patente di guida

 AGE RESTRICTIONS AND EXCEPTIONS

-You and any person driving the vehicle must be 21* years of age or over (unless approved in writing by Hertz) and must hold a current drivers licence that: is in English or, if not in English, is accompanied by a certified English translation;
+You and any person driving the vehicle must be 21* years of age or over (unless approved in writing by Hertz) and must hold a current drivers licence that:

 You can use a translation that has been done by TradTrans.
 All translations provided by TradTrans are certified and stamped in accordance with Australian requirements.
 This qualifies as an Australian Certified Translation.